blueconic/node-oom-heapdump/README.md

 });
 ```

-Your node process should at least be started with the "--inspect" (or --inspect=<port>) flag.
+Your node process should at least be started with the "--inspect" (or --inspect=port) flag.
 When running in an low memory environment, the following flags are advised:
 * --max_old_space_size=60 - this will limit your heapsize
 * --optimize_for_size - keep memory as low as possible (GC more often than usual)